-- confirmed that the assessment of the adequacy and effectiveness of the ICRMS must take place every six months (an improvement over Principle XIX of the Code); - established that the Board, upon the proposal of the Chief Executive Officer and with the support of the Control and Risk Committee, should define the annual guidelines of the ICRMS in the context of the Strategic Plan and assess their implementation annually, based on a report from the Chief Executive Officer, without prejudice to the ICRMS guidelines (the "ICRMS model") outlined in internal regulations (an improvement over Principle XIX of the Code); - provided that the Board, upon the proposal of the Chief Executive Officer, after consulting the Control and Risk Committee and the Board of Statutory Auditors, should outline the principles ruling the coordination and information flows between the various subjects involved in the ICRMS (application modality referred to Principle XX and Recommendation 37 of the new Code).
+- established that the Board, upon the proposal of the CEO and with the support of the Control and Risk Committee, should define the specific annual guidelines of the ICRMS in the context of the Four-Year Plan157 and assess their implementation annually, based on a report from the CEO, without prejudice to the ICRMS guidelines (the "ICRMS model") outlined in internal regulations (an improvement over Principle XIX of the Code); - provided that the Board, upon the proposal of the CEO, having heard the Control and Risk Committee and the Board of Statutory Auditors, should outline the principles ruling the coordination and information flows between the various subjects involved in the ICRMS (application modality referred to Principle XX and Recommendation 37 of the new Code).

-Most recently, on March 17, 2022, the Board of Directors, having considered the Report of the Financial Reporting Officer, the HSE 2021 Report with 2022 plan, the Integrated Compliance Report, the Reports of the Control and Risk Committee (including the part on the ICRMS organisational structure), the Report on administrative and accounting structure, the Report on Risks and the Report on the respect of financial risk limits, having heard the evaluations and the opinion of the Control and Risk Committee, evaluated as positive: (i) the adequacy and effectiveness of the Internal Control and Risk Management System, in relation to the nature of the Company and its risk profile as well as the consistency with the corporate objectives; (ii) the adequacy of the powers and resources available to the Financial Reporting Officer as well as the actual compliance with the administrative and accounting procedures prepared by the same; (iii) the adequacy and effectiveness of the ICRMS organisational structure in relation to the nature of the Company and its risk profile.
+Most recently, on March 16, 2023, the Board of Directors, having considered all the Reports on record at the meeting (i.e. the Report of the Financial Reporting Officer, the 2022 HSE Report with 2023 plan, the Integrated Compliance Report, the Reports of the Control and Risk Committee, the Report on Risks and the Report on compliance with financial risk Limits, as well as the Report on the organisational structure), with the opinion of the Control and Risk Committee, evaluated as positive: (i) the adequacy and effectiveness of the ICRMS and its organisational structure with respect to the characteristics of the company and the risk profile assumed (ii) the adequacy of the powers and resources available to the Financial Reporting Officer and the effective compliance with the administrative and accounting procedures prepared by the same.
+Additionally, at the same meeting, the Board of Directors assessed the organizational, administrative and accounting structure of the Company, subsidiaries with strategic importance and the group as adequate as of December 31, 2022.